ocean-data-challenges/2023a_SSH_mapping_OSE/docs/getstarted_eval.md

 ## Drifter currents
 ### [(Check example 2)](https://github.com/ocean-data-challenges/2023a_SSH_mapping_OSE/blob/main/nb_diags_global/uv_scores_DUACS_geos.ipynb)

-Firstly, Eulerian diagnostics are performed by comparing the estimated currents with the velocities measured by the drifters at each location (in space and time) of the drifters.
+Eulerian diagnostics are performed by comparing the estimated currents with the velocities measured by the drifters at each location (in space and time) of the drifters.
 The methodology used is the same as for the SSH evaluation: the mapped velocities (meridional and zonal components) are interpolated on the drifters' locations and the errors with the drifters' velocities are aggregated in 1° longitude x 1° latitude boxes.

 The metrics available using this independant dataset are: